2015 Patriot League women's basketball tournament

 The 2015 Patriot League women's basketball tournament was held March 4, 6, 10 and 15 at campus sites of the higher seed.
 The winner of the tournament received an automatic bid to the NCAA tournament.

+American won the tournament after defeating Lehigh, 66–50, in the championship game.

 Seeds

 Teams are seeded by conference record, with a ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.